yuqitanyq/tp/docs/UserGuide.md

 title: User Guide
 ---

-LibTask is a desktop application for librarians to manage book loans and requests by patrons.
-It is specially made to improve the overall efficiency of librarians when processing book loans and requests, helping them to complete their daily tasks quickly.
+LibTask is a **desktop application for librarians** to manage book loans and requests by patrons.
+It is specially made to **improve the overall efficiency of librarians when processing book loans and requests**, helping them to complete their daily tasks quickly.
 LibTask is optimized for use via a [Command Line Interface (CLI)](#7-glossary) while still having the benefits of a [Graphical User Interface (GUI)](#7-glossary) so that librarians who prefer typing can get their tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}